1 Inch And 1/4 To Mm

 Understand Decimal Equivalents

 Fractions of an inch, such as 1/4, need to be converted to decimal form before performing the conversion to millimeters.
 Knowing common decimal equivalents can speed up the process and reduce the likelihood of errors.
-For example, 1/4 = 0.25, 1/2 = 0.5, and 3/4 = 0.75.
+As an example, 1/4 = 0.25, 1/2 = 0.5, and 3/4 = 0.75.
 If you are unsure of the decimal equivalent, you can always divide the numerator by the denominator to obtain the decimal value.

 Maintain Consistent Units